vickiebananas/nu-web-dev/_html_reference/01-rules_of_thumb.md

 ```

 ### 10. Use the Browser Inspector
 The browser inspector helps you to inspect HTML, CSS, and JavaScript code from within the browser.
 This is useful for finding bugs in your code, tinkering with existing code, or exploring others' code.
-To learn more about using the Browser Inspector here: [https://developer.chrome.com/devtools](https://developer.chrome.com/devtools).
+[Learn more about using the Browser Inspector here](https://developer.chrome.com/devtools).